neerajkumar1909/stopWatch_JS/README.md

 # stopWatch_JS
-A very basic project of javscript for beginners
+A very basic project of javascript for beginners.